lianhuilui/nvim_config/README.md

 ## Mac instructions

+* use a modern term like iterm2
 * clone this repo into ~/.config/nvim
 * install packer: https://github.com/wbthomason/packer.nvim#requirements
+* * install neovim
 * run `:PackerSync`
 * install and apply a nerd font
 * install ripgrep